TheBoyMoe/DataScience-Repo/CodeAcademy-Data-Science/notes/01-sql-commands.md

 **Select statements**

-- fetch data from a table
+- fetch data from a table- query a table.

 ```sql
 SELECT column_name(s) FROM table_name;